openid/connect/openid-4-vc-security-and-trust-1_0.md

 whether an Holder Binding JWT is present or not, as an attacker can remove the Holder Binding JWT from any Presentation and present it to the Verifier, or whether Holder Binding data is present in the SD-JWT or not, as the Issuer might have added the key to the SD-JWT in a format/claim that is not recognized by the Verifier.
-If a Verifier has decided that Holder Binding is required for a particular use case and the Holder Binding is not present, does not fulfill the requirements (e.g., on the signing algorithm), or no recognized Holder Binding data is present in the SD-JWT, the Verifier will reject the presentation, as described in (#verifier_verification).
+If a Verifier has decided that Holder Binding is required for a particular use case and the Holder Binding is not present, does not fulfill the requirements (e.g., on the signing algorithm), or no recognized Holder Binding data is present in the SD-JWT, the Verifier will reject the presentation, as described in (TODO).